boonecabaldev/BC-Portfolio/VimBuffersWindows.md

 #### Navigating Between Panes

-You can navigate between panes using `:bnext` or `:bn`, `:bprev` or `:bp`, and `:buffer N` or `:b N`.
+You can navigate between panes using `:wincmd {arg}`.
 Navigating between panes simply means moving the cursor from one pane to another, thus activating a new one.

 - `:wincmd {arg}` or `:winc`: Changes active pane in direction specified by `{arg}`.
 For instance, to move cursor up, use `:winc k`.